 If you are coming to the UK to study for 6 months or less, you may have the option to apply for a Short-term study visa.

-A Short-term study visa is only usually applicable to students participating in an undergraduate one-semester study abroad programme, but could also be an option for any other participant of a short-term programme less than 6 months, or for existing students requiring re-assessment.
+A Short-term study visa is only usually applicable to students participating in an undergraduate one-semester study abroad programme, UEA summer school programme, a visiting researcher, or for existing students requiring re-assessment.
+However, it could also be an option for other short-term programmes that are less than 6 months.

 About the Short-term study visa